Vampire Weekend Is Looking For The Cool Within The Uncool

 Audie Cornish: I think of your music, in terms of some of the later albums, as being bittersweet in a way: cheerfully narrating a fair amount of pain.
 On this album, the song that made me think of that was "This Life."
 Not just because the word "suffering" is in it — I think this is a good example that cheeriness that isn't really matched lyrically.

-Ezra Koenig: Growing up I always liked artists like The Smiths and The Cure: They have some very upbeat, cheerful songs, but it's such a contrast with the lyrics.
+Ezra Koenig: Growing up, I always liked artists like The Smiths and The Cure: They have some very upbeat, cheerful songs, but it's such a contrast with the lyrics.
 That always just made a lot of sense to me — especially if you're trying to kind of create a snapshot of life as you know it, that every song would have a mixture of joy and pain.

 It's interesting that you bring up the word "suffering," because at some point, I realized that three of the songs had the word "suffering" in the chorus.
 The first song we put out, "Harmony Hall," had this part that went,"I thought that I was free from all that suffering."
 Almost like a Buddhist way of thinking: You think you've finally figured out a way to be free from suffering, but of course, life is a cycle.
 But then, I actually changed it to "questioning," which I think is better for the song.